narcode/codeklavier/instructions.md

-#Instructions to boot
+## Instructions to boot

-1. Icd n folder codeklavier-extras/websocket-server
+1. In folder codeklavier-extras/websocket-server
-    python3 server.py —local —reset (only use local if running both CKAR app AND CK from the same laptop)
+    python3 server.py --local —-reset (only use local if running both CKAR app AND CK from the same laptop)
 2. In codeklavier folder: python3 codeklavier -p ckalculator
-3. Open app CodeklaviAR
+3. Open app CodeklaviAR (if using two laptops, make sure the app is configured to send to the local ip of SC computer.
+You can find this via the system pref or by <ifconfig> under the inet under en0
 4. In folder codeklavier-supercollider/ck_ar: osc_defs.sc (evaluate everything)

+## How to use:
 To make an axiom, the values must be within brackets and without a rule) For example:
     (2 1 2)